ylxmf2005/Banquet-Management-System/README.md

 Warning:
 This project is in the early stages of development.
-The functionality is incomplete and subject to change at any time.
+The functionality is incomplete and the source is subject to change at any time.
 The README is currently for developers' reference only.

 ### Env
 IDE: intelliJ IDEA
-Build Tool: Maven
+Build Tool: Gradle

 ### How to Setup
-Make sure you have maven installed.
+Make sure you have Gradle installed.
-`mvn clean install`
+`gradle build`

 ### Model
 Author: Sunghak Heo